- BY Colin Yeo

 The backlog is the single most important problem with the asylum system.
 Unlike arrivals, it is something the government can control.
 It creates huge financial costs for the taxpayer.
 It sucks money out of the international aid budget.
 It distracts ministers and officials from other issues.
 The thought of asylum seekers staying in hotels is politically toxic.
 It is also terrible for the refugees waiting interminably for a decision.
 Their lives are on hold, they live in destitution-level support in poor accommodation and they are prevented from working or doing anything productive.

 Eventually around three quarters of them will be recognised as refugees and become permanent members of our society.
 Making their lives so miserable and difficult rather than helping them get on their feet is not a good idea for any of us.
-And, as we will see, barely anyone who is refused asylum is removed from the UK anyway.
+And, as we will see, barely anyone who is refused asylum is removed from the UK anyway, although the new government has been explicit about its determination to reverse that.

 The only group to benefit from the long waiting times are those whose cases will ultimately fail; by the time that happens they will have been living here for years and it will be even harder for the government to remove than would otherwise have been the case.